Tomah Subdivision: Current usage

-Today, Amtrak's Empire Builder uses the CP between Chicago and St. Paul, but speed is limited to 79 mph.
-Along this segment it stops in La Crosse, Tomah, Wisconsin Dells, and Portage.
+Today, Amtrak's Empire Builder and Borealis service use the CPKC between Chicago and St. Paul, but speed is limited to 79 mph.
+Along this segment they stop in La Crosse, Tomah, Wisconsin Dells, and Portage.
+The Empire Builder has used the line since 1971, and the Borealis began service in 2024.

 The Union Pacific Railroad has trackage rights from Tunnel City, WI through La Crosse.
 These date from the Chicago and North Western reroute after the collapse of the CNW tunnel.